practicalli/clojure/coding-challenges/exercism/index.md

 ## Support
-The mentors on the Exercism website will provide a review of your submissions and you can switch between mentorship and practice modes as you prefer.
+The mentors on the Exercism website will provide a review of your submissions and you can switch between mentor and practice modes as you prefer.

 [practicalli/exercism-clojure-guides](https://github.com/practicalli/exercism-clojure-guides/) contains the design journal and solution to several Clojure exercises.